ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If there are no matching scope entries specifying the permission PERMISSION, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
 Further details on TARGETNAME and PERMISSION are defined separately for each operation at the Group Manager.

-The Content-Format in messages containing a payload is set to application/ace-groupcomm+cbor, defined in {{Section 11.2 of RFC9594}}.
+The Content-Format "application/ace-groupcomm+cbor" defined in {{Section 11.2 of RFC9594}} is used in requests containing a payload and in successful responses containing a payload, except for successful responses sent in reply to GET and FETCH requests targeting the group-collection resource (for which the Content-Format "application/link-format" is used).
 Furthermore, the CBOR abbreviations defined in {{groupcomm-parameters}} of this document MUST be used when specifying the corresponding configuration and status parameters.

 ## Retrieve the Full List of Group Configurations ## {#collection-resource-get}

 This operation MUST be supported by the Group Manager and an Administrator.

 The Administrator can send a GET request to the group-collection resource, in order to retrieve a list of the existing OSCORE groups at the Group Manager.
-This is returned as a list of links to the corresponding group-configuration resources.
+This list is returned as a list of links to the corresponding group-configuration resources.
+In particular, a successful 2.05 (Content) response MUST have Content-Format set to "application/link-format" and its payload specifies the list of links in the CoRE Link Format {{RFC6690}}.

 The Group Manager MUST prepare the list L to include in the response as follows.
 For each group-configuration resource R: